 - working with legislation and much more.

-The valuable skills obtained through the study of his wildlife conservation course could be built upon with further study.
-Careerline courses in conservation and environmental management, wildlife management, animal behavior, landscape restoration or nature park management I and II would be well worth considering.
+The valuable skills obtained through the study of this wildlife conservation course could be built upon with further study.
+Careerline's courses in conservation and environmental management, wildlife management, animal behavior and landscape restoration would work well together.

 - Develop a concept of the guiding principles of wildlife conservation and the threats to wildlife.